Prado copy of Mona Lisa provides self-evident proof of secret code

 "What tied the soul and the sun together for Leonardo is that he believed the sun to be the source for the vital force of the soul," says Lund, "Leonardo also believed that all images, including the Mona Lisa, were the result of the sun being projected onto the soul at the back of the eye."

-According to Lund, Leonardo worked with Bramante at the court of Milan until 1499 when an invading French army sent their Sforza patron fleeing the city.
+According to Lund, Leonardo worked with the architect Bramante at the court of Milan until 1499 when an invading French army sent their patron, Duke Ludovico Sforza, fleeing the city.
 The two friends then sought safety and new opportunities in Rome, which was preparing for its Grand Jubilee of 1500.
-The Mona Lisa was begun in conjunction with the groundbreaking of Bramante's Tempietto in 1502, at a time when Leonardo was known to have been in Rome.
-Their complementary projects were intended to symbolize the religious doctrine of the “two faces of the soul.”
+The Mona Lisa was probably begun in conjunction with the groundbreaking of Bramante's Tempietto in 1502, at a time when Leonardo was known to have been in Rome.
+Their complementary projects were intended to symbolize the religious doctrine of the "Two Faces of the Soul."

 Lund says that the radical stereoscopic illusion Leonardo crafted into the Mona Lisa exceeds the imagination of any Hollywood movie script writer.
 Billions of people have viewed the painting without suspecting the ingenious Janus-faced perspective that the grand master had placed them in.

-Mona Lisa Code starts television series on YouTube network
+Mona Lisa Code TV Channel airs first episode on YouTube

 July 24, 2011